Photographing R/C Models

 Each doubling of ISO allows the shutter speed to be halved, so a shutter speed of 1/60th at ISO 200 becomes a much faster 1/250th at ISO 800.
 This can make the difference between a blurred and an acceptable shot.

 There's no such thing as a free lunch of course, and the price is increased image noise.
 Normally for a dSLR, ISO 800 is a reasonable limit.
-With a point and shoot camera, anything about ISO 400 may show unacceptable noise.
+With a point and shoot camera, anything above ISO 200 may show unacceptable noise.

-Either way, most images benefit from some tweaking of contrast, saturation etc. No need to go to the expense of Photoshop though, Google's Picasa is a superb image editor and organiser which also happens to be free.
+No need to go to the expense of Photoshop though, Google's Picasa is a useful image editor and organiser which also happens to be free.
 See links below.

 Finally